Education CV

 Fields of research

-International Environment and Climate Change Law; Rights of Nature; Ecocide Law; Ecocentric Laws
+International Environment Law; Climate Change Law; Rights of Nature; Ecocide Law; Sustainable Development Governance; Ecocentric Laws; Environmental Rule of Law

 Research centres and interest groups